 Haja Raparison is a Montreal ex-pat making his way in Toronto.
-He studied Public Relation and Marketing at UQAM in Montreal.
+He studied Public Relations and Marketing at UQAM in Montreal.
 He worked as a Communication Manager for MassivArt, a creative agency that amplifies corporate strategies through art.
-Looking for more action, he became the Communications Director of Chromatic, a major immersive art festival in Quebec's largest major city for two consecutive years.
+Looking for more action, he became the Communications Director of Chromatic, a major immersive arts festival in Quebec's largest city for two consecutive years.
 He moved in Toronto in 2016 and began forging his path at a PR agency.
-Missing the excitement and his love and hate relationship with the art festival world, he joined the Toronto Outdoor Art Exhibition team to spread the word, one social media post and media pitch at a time.
+Missing the excitement and his love and hate relationship with the arts festival world, he joined the Toronto Outdoor Art Exhibition team to spread the word, one social media post and media pitch at a time.

 Logistics & Operations Manager

 Julia Rocchi is a Toronto-based producer, art and events Manager.
 Julia teamed up with TOAE in 2016, and is delighted to return to the scene as the Logistics & Operations Manager for 2017.
 She has been working in the Toronto arts community since as a project manager, arts coordinator, technical and production manager, festival manager and independent theatre producer.
 Julia has produced stage works for the Toronto Fringe Festival and Theatre Bassaris, and has worked for the Toronto International Film Festival, the Harbourfront Centre, and Yonge-Dundas Square.
 Julia combines her management skills and passion for making art inclusive and accessible through her work with the ReelAbilities Toronto Film Festival.